robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ## Type System

-Cwerg's is similar to C's with the following differences
+Cwerg's type system is similar to C's with the following differences

 * there are very few implicit conversions
 * pointers cannot be null